If you are thinking about applying to Penn State New Kensington, the application fee costs $65.

 |Standardized Test Scores||Considered|

-To apply, all applicants to Penn State New Kensington must submit the following items.
-Double check with Penn State New Kensington's admissions department to confirm all application materials and requirements.
+To apply to Penn State New Kensington, all applicants must submit the following items.
+Check with Penn State New Kensington's admissions department to confirm all application materials and requirements.

 |Area||Required||Recommended||Required for Some||Details (If Any)|